What we want

 RCA CEO Christine Cockburn writing her message on the RCA 'what does a better world for rare look like' banner.

-We envision a world where there is equity in experience and outcomes for all people diagnosed with cancer.
+We envision a world where there is equity in experience and outcomes for every person diagnosed with cancer in Australia.
 There is no single action that will deliver this – it requires strategic investment, systemic and policy reform, and collective action.

-That’s why we have proposed a united ‘Rare Cancer Moonshot’, an ambitious target that demands a concerted effort across government, healthcare, research, industry, and the community to radically accelerate progress so that by 2035:
+That’s why we launched the ‘Rare Cancer Moonshot’; to galvanise efforts across government, patient organisations, healthcare, research, industry, and the community to radically accelerate progress so that by 2035:

 • More than 90% of people diagnosed with cancer survive at least five years after diagnosis, regardless of rarity; and